-Eva is freaking out during the car ride back to Arleta, asking Laura “what happened, where’s Missy?” — She is told that she was drowned and although both Laura and Karen appeared speedy and jittery after the murder, they showed zero remorse for their actions.
+Eva is scared during the car ride back to Arleta, asking Laura “what happened, where’s Missy?” — She is told that she was drowned and although both Laura and Karen appeared speedy and jittery after the murder, they showed zero remorse for their actions.

 Irene Avila is devastated of her daughter’s death and spends many months looking for her killer.
+Laura sends Irene a get well letter with a $20 bill inside.
 Karen played the grieving friend and even moved in the Avila home.
 The two would stalk out possible ‘suspects’.
 Karen became strangely obsessed with taken over Missy’s life and even used her make up and clothes.
 Irene kept Missy’s room untouched and fell into a deep depression.
-It would take six months before justice was sought and Irene Avila fainted when she realized the her daughters killer was none other than her two best friends.
+It would take six months before justice was sought and Irene Avila fainted when she realized that her daughters killer was none other than her two best friends.
 The same friend who moved in after her death.
 She was sick and sought a therapist after the ordeal.

 Photo of Irene Avila holding up a photo of Missy – This photo was taken years after her death

-Missy’s murder remained unsolved for six months until one day Eva Chirumbolo’s brother commits suicide and she falls into depression and realized what Irene Avila went threw when she lost a loved one.
+Missy’s murder remained unsolved for six months until one day Eva Chirumbolo’s brother commits suicide and she falls into depression and realized what Irene Avila went threw when she lost Michele.

-Laura and Karen were arrested, convicted and sentenced to life imprisonment where they remain today.
+Laura and Karen were arrested, convicted and sentenced to life imprisonment however, both have since been paroled and are out walking the streets today.